List of Spider-Man and His Amazing Friends characters: Doctor Strange

-Dr. Strange appears in the "7 Little Superheroes" episode of Spider-Man and His Amazing Friends.
+Doctor Strange appears in the episode "7 Little Superheroes".

 Sunfire

-Sunfire guest-starred on the 1980s animated series Spider-Man and His Amazing Friends in the episode "Sunfire", voiced by Jerry Dexter.
+Sunfire guest-starred in the episode "Sunfire", voiced by Jerry Dexter.
 In the episode, he and Firestar fell in love amidst their adventures with Firestar's friends Spider-Man and Iceman.
 His uncle Jin Ju plotted to use Sunfire and Firestar in his plan to hatch his fire monster.
 Sunfire and the Spider-Friends stopped the fire monster and Sunfire returned to Japan to have his uncle recover in a hospital.

 Flash Thompson

-The television show, Spider-Man and His Amazing Friends was Flash Thompson's first animated appearance, and was voiced by Frank Welker.
+Spider-Man and His Amazing Friends was Flash Thompson's first animated appearance; he was voiced by Frank Welker.
 In the episode "Video-Man", he finds out that Angelica Jones and Firestar are one and the same person.
 But he is unable to remember that in the end.
-In "Spider-Man Unmasked", Sandman learns Spider-Man's true identity as Peter Parker and Firestar tricks Flash into wearing a Spider-Man's costume to a party, which successfully mislead the Sandman into thinking he made a mistake.
+In "Spider-Man Unmasked", Sandman learns Spider-Man's true identity as Peter Parker and Firestar tricks Flash into wearing a Spider-Man's costume to a party, which successfully mislead Sandman into thinking he made a mistake.
 In the end, Flash tries to take some credit in Sandman's defeat but Peter throws him some sand, scaring him.
-In "Spidey Meets the Girl from Tomorrow" it is revealed that Flash is a Crab.

 Thor

-Thor appeared in an episode of Spider-Man and His Amazing Friends titled "Vengeance of Loki".
+Thor appeared in the episode "Vengeance of Loki".